ibphantom/UniqueInvite/README.md

   <span style="font-size: 1.5em;">Contributing</span>
 </p>

-<p align="center">Contributions are welcome!
-Please fork the repository and create a pull request for any features, bug fixes, or documentation improvements.</p>
+<p align="center">Contributions are welcome! <br> Please fork the repository and create a pull request for any features, bug fixes, or documentation improvements.</p>

 <hr>